 If you prefer, you can start your search by going to Illinois Courts by County.

 Illinois Circuit CourtsCircuit Courts have general jurisdiction over all civil and criminal cases, with the exception of cases heard exclusively by the Court of Claims or the Illinois Supreme Court.

-Circuit Courts offer a simplified Small Claims procedure for most civil cases that involve less than $5000 in dispute.
+Circuit Courts offer a simplified Small Claims procedure for most civil cases that involve $10,000 or less in dispute.

 Circuit Courts share jurisdiction with the Illinois Supreme Court over cases related to revenue, mandamus prohibition and habeas corpus, but if the Supreme Court accepts jurisdiction over a particular case, a Circuit Court cannot.
 In addition, Circuit Courts may not hear cases related to General Assembly redistricting or cases related to the ability of the Governor to serve in or resume office.